 This soup will be even better the next day, as the flavors develop beautifully.
 The leftovers can be stored covered in the refrigerator for 4 days, or frozen for several months.

 Did you like this recipe?
-Here’s more delicious soups I think you will like:
+Here are more delicious soups I think you will like:

 - Roasted Tomato Soup with Herbs